steph-xue/auctions/README.md

 The commerce project allows the user to view and create new auction listings, as well as bid for auctions in a web-based auction application

 ## Auctions App
-The user can login, logout, or register for a new user account for more functionality with the application as indicated below
+The user can login, logout, or register for a new user account for more functionality with the application as indicated below:

-Functions where login authentication is not needed:
+**Functions where login authentication is not needed:**
 1. Viewing active auction listings:
    - The user can view a list of all active auction listings (sorted alphabetically by title)
      - This can be accessed via the 'Active Listings' tab